Table of Contents

 The eating of matzah is a mitzvah at the seder.

-Eating matzah is optional during the rest of Passover, however, although, of course, eating ḥameitz is strictly forbidden for the duration of the festival.
+Eating matzah is optional during the rest of Passover.
+However, eating hameitz is strictly forbidden for the duration of the festival.

 Some very pious Jews purchase and eat only a special kind of matzah called matzah sh’murah (or, more popularly, sh’murah matzah).
-This matzah is special in that extra care was taken to guarantee that the grain from which it was made did not come into contact with water even before it was made into flour.
+Extra care was taken to guarantee that the grain from which it was made did not come into contact with water even before it was made into flour.

-This far exceeds the legal requirement for matzah, however, and is, generally speaking, not a feature of s’darim in most Conservative Jewish homes.
+This far exceeds the legal requirement for matzah, and is generally, not a feature of sedarim in most Conservative Jewish homes.

 Miriam and Elijah’s Cup

 There are many ancient and modern traditions associated with the Passover seder.
-A special cup called the Cup of Elijah is set on the table because tradition expects the prophet Elijah to announce our ultimate redemption and the coming of the messiah.
+A special cup called the Cup of Elijah is set on the table.
+Tradition expects the prophet Elijah to announce our ultimate redemption and the coming of the messiah.
 (Some fill this cup at the onset of the seder, but others wait to pour the wine until the moment at which the door is opened formally to welcome Elijah to the seder.
-Still others pass the cup around the table with all participants adding a little of their own wine as a way of symbolizing that redemption today requires that each and every one of us pitch in and offer our help.)
+Others pass the cup around the table with all participants adding a little of their own wine.
+This approach symbolizes that redemption today requires that each and every one of us pitch in and offer our help.)

 Many families today also feature a Cup of Miriam on their seder tables.
-Unlike the Cup of Elijah, this one is filled with water as a way symbolically of recalling that Miriam is remembered by tradition as having been instrumental in the Israelites’ successful effort to find water during their years spent wandering in the desert.
+Unlike the Cup of Elijah, this one is filled with water.
+This symbolizes that the tradition remembers Miriam as having been instrumental in the Israelites’ successful effort to find water during their years spent wandering in the desert.
 Also, this cup enables seder participants to pay tribute to the heroines of Jewish history, past and present.

 There is another custom connected with the wine served at the seder.
 As we count off the ten plagues in the Magid section of the Haggadah, there is a custom of removing ten drops of wine from our cups by dipping a finger in the wine and transferring the wine onto a dinner plate.

 Some explain this use of our hands recalls that the plagues were the work of God’s hand (cf. Exodus 8:15) and not merely a series of conveniently timed natural catastrophes.
-Others say that the custom is intended to remind us that all humanity is created in God’s image and that the death of any human being, therefore, diminishes God’s presence in the world.
+Others say that the custom is intended to remind us that all humanity is created in God’s image.
+The death of any human being, therefore, diminishes God’s presence in the world.

 Eggs at the Seder

 Many families begin the seder meal by eating a hard-boiled egg dipped in saltwater.
-Many reasons are offered for this custom, but the most likely is that the egg is a symbol of spring and of rebirth, and thus a fitting first course at the feast of freedom.
+There are many reasons offered for this custom.
+The most likely reason is that the egg is a symbol of spring and of rebirth, a fitting first course at the feast of freedom.